- Developing self-control in children is important for their overall success in life.

-According to a new study, self-control may be the secret ingredient to future health and wealth.
+According to a study, self-control may be the secret ingredient to future health and wealth.
 In a long-term study led by psychologist Terrie Moffit from Duke University, 1,000 New Zealanders were followed for 32 years –starting at birth.
-Surprisingly, when you fast-forward to adulthood, the children who scored lower on measures of self-control when they were 3 years old were more likely to have health problems, financial difficulties, substance addictions, academic issues, aggressive behavior, and a criminal record at age 32.
+Surprisingly, if you fast-forward to adulthood, the children who had lower scores on measures of self-control when they were three years old were more likely to have health problems, financial difficulties, substance addictions, academic issues, aggressive behavior, and a criminal record at age 32.

 As parents, one of our main responsibilities is to teach our children how to regulate their thoughts, emotions, and behavior.
 It has been well established that self-control is critical for a child to succeed academically, socially, and emotionally.
-However, it is important to note that babies’ and toddlers’ prefrontal cortex (the part of the brain associated with self-regulation and control) is not fully developed; therefore, we cannot expect a kid that age to display the self-control of an adult.
+However, it is important to note that babies’ and toddlers’ prefrontal cortex (the part of the brain associated with self-regulation and control) is not fully developed.
+Therefore, we cannot expect a kid that age to display the self-control of an adult.
 Your approach to setting limits should be according to your baby’s developmental stage.
-If your child is very young, he or she will have trouble effectively controlling emotions, thoughts, and actions.

-Given the importance of fostering this skill, we wrote up some strategies you could use to encourage the regulation of your baby’s thoughts, emotions, and actions.
-Here are some suggestions that can help you get started:
+Given the importance of fostering this skill, we wrote up some strategies you could use to encourage the regulation of your little one’s thoughts, emotions, and actions.
+These suggestions that can help you get started:

-- Make sure your child knows what’s coming next– For example, when you go to the grocery store, tell him “We’re going shopping, but today we are not going to buy candy.
-We are going to buy fruit, which is also sweet and delicious, but is not candy.”
-If your child repeats what you told him previously, he can use the rule to guide his own behavior internally.
+- Make sure your child knows what’s coming next.
+For example, when you go to the grocery store, tell them “We’re going shopping, but today we are not going to buy candy.
+We are going to buy fruit, which is also sweet and delicious”.
+If your child repeats what you told them, they can use that to guide their behavior internally.

-- Encourage pretend play – you can provide items so your child takes different roles, for example playing a: parent, police officer, rescue worker, doctor, or a magician.
-Pretend play is great because it allows your child to learn to follow the rules of the role he plays.
+- Encourage pretend play.
+You can provide items so your child takes different roles, for example playing a parent, a police officer, a rescue worker, a doctor, or a magician.
+In this role play, you can also try to act in certain situations where self-control is needed.

 - Play “stop and go” or “freeze” games, where your child starts and stops doing different actions as directed by the game’s “leader”.

 Overall, look for opportunities for your toddler to practice waiting and sharing.
-As your baby grows and develops more self-control, you will be able to set more limits.
-With patience and consistency, your little one will develop self-control – just remember to be patient and that nothing will work every time for a toddler, so keep adjusting your strategies!
+As your child grows and develops more self-control, you will be able to set more limits.
+With patience and consistency, your little one will develop this ability.
+Just remember to be patient and that nothing will work every time for a toddler, so keep adjusting your strategies!